Apple Upside Down Cake

 Caramel

-- Add the sugar to the pan.
-Pour the water in.
+• Add the sugar to the pan.
+Pour the water in, then add the glucose.
 Stir gently with a spatula until a wet sand consistency, and the sugar is incorporated with the water.
 When stirring, avoid getting sugar crystals on the sides of the pan, which can also cause crystallization of the caramel.

-- Grab a brush, dip it in water and brush the sides of the pan, to make sure there are no sugar crystals there.
+• Dip a brush in water and brush the sides of the pan, to make sure there are no sugar crystals there.

 Cake Batter

-- Add the sugar and beat together with the butter for another 2 to 3 minutes, until the mixture is light and fluffy.
+• Add the sugar and beat together with the butter for another minute, until the mixture is light and fluffy.

-- Add the dry ingredient mixture and mix on low to combine.
+• Add the remaining dry ingredient mixture and mix on low to combine.
 You can also use the spatula instead of the mixer to fold the batter during this final stage.
 Avoid over mixing, to prevent the cake from turning out dry.

 Baking

-- Bake the cake in pre-heated oven for 30 to 35 minutes.
+• Bake the cake in pre-heated oven for about 35 minutes (depending on your oven it can take longer).
 If the cake is browning too much towards the final 5 minutes, and the center is not yet cooked, cover it with a piece of aluminum foil.

 Storage